 - General anesthesia: you will be unconscious, with no memory of the procedure.

-Immediately after wisdom teeth removal, it is essential to focus only on recovery.
+In the first 24 hours after the surgery, it is essential to focus only on recovery.
 Though you will be able to return home to recover, you will not be able to go to school or work.
 Depending on the type of anesthesia and sedative used, you may feel drowsy, delirious or have some memory loss throughout the day.
-In most cases, you should not drive yourself home.
+You should not drive yourself home.

 Day Two of Wisdom Teeth Recovery

-The day after your wisdom teeth removal surgery, you may feel some remaining drowsiness or confusion from the anesthesia, sedatives or painkillers, but many feel clear-headed again.
-Remember that your body is still working hard to heal, so you should not do anything strenuous, even if you don’t feel overly drowsy.
+In the next 48 hours after your wisdom teeth removal surgery, you may feel some remaining drowsiness or confusion from the anesthesia, sedatives or pain medication, but many feel clear-headed again.
+Remember that your body is still working hard to heal, so you should not do anything strenuous, even if you don’t feel very drowsy.
 Most of the items on the previous list will still apply.

 If your surgery was simple and a local anesthetic was used, you will likely experience minimal pain, discomfort, and swelling.
 You should still take this day off from work or school to heal.
-You may be able to eat some other soft foods, like noodles, ground meat, or soft bread, but avoid contact with the surgery site.
+You may be able to eat some other soft foods like noodles, ground meat, or soft bread, but avoid contact with the surgery site.
 You may need to gently rinse your mouth at this stage if your dentist or surgeon instructs.
+Brush your teeth, unless your dentist or surgeon instructs otherwise, but be careful not to touch the surgery site.

-If a more substantial anesthetic was used or your surgery was more difficult, you may still feel delirious and you may have more pain.
-Continue taking painkillers and use the list above from day one.
-Your pain should be subsiding somewhat and though you will have swelling and bruising, watch for any of the following.
+If a stronger anesthetic was used or your surgery was more difficult, you may still feel delirious and you may have more pain.
+Continue taking pain medications and use the list above from day one.
+Your pain should subside and though you will have swelling and bruising, watch for any of the following.
 If these occur, contact your surgeon or dentist right away:

 - Excessive bleeding